 The Faculty of Applied Sciences comprises five departments; The Department of Natural Resources, The Department of Physical Sciences & Technology, Department of Food Science & Technology, The Department of Computing & Information Systems and The Department of Sport Science and Physical Education.
 The Faculty offers B.Sc.
 (Special) degree programs in Food Science and Technology, Environmental Sciences and Natural Resource Management, Chemical Technology, Computer Science and Technology, Applied Physics, Computing and Information Systems, Sport Sciences and Management and Physical Education for the students who gain direct entry to the Faculty on the basis of their performance at the GCE (Advanced Level) examination.
-Students for Food Science and Technology degree program are selected through a separate window from the GCE (Advanced Level) Bio Science stream, while students selected from the Applied Sciences Window from the GCE (Advanced Level) bio science stream and GCE (Advanced Level) physical science stream are entitled for degree programs in Environmental Sciences and Natural Resources Management and Physical Sciences and Natural Resources Management and Physical Sciences and Technology for the GCE (Advanced Level) bio science stream and GCE (Advanced Level) physical science stream are entitled for degree programs in Environmental Sciences and Natural Resources Management and Physical Sciences and Technology Respectively.
+Students for Food Science and Technology degree program are selected through a separate window from the GCE (Advanced Level) Bio Science stream, while students selected from the Applied Sciences Window from the GCE (Advanced Level) bio science stream and GCE (Advanced Level) physical science stream are entitled for degree program on "Environmental Sciences and Natural Resources Management" and "Physical Sciences and Technology" respectively.

 The selection of the students for the B.Sc. degree programs in Sport Sciences and Management and Physical Education is done on the basis of the G.C.E.
-(A/L) results as well as the performance at a selection test (Written examination).
+(A/L) results as well as the performance at a selection test.
 The students who wish to get enrolled for the degree programs in Sport Sciences and Management and Physical Education are also required to face an examination for physical fitness in addition to the selection test.
 Even though the faculty conducts four-year (Special) degree programs, students who enroll for B.Sc.
-Degree programs in Environmental Sciences and Natural Resource Management, and Physical Sciences have an option to exit at the end of the third year.
-The degree programs are designed to suit the needs of the rapidly changing economic environment while taking into consideration employment opportunities for graduates who pass out from the university.
+Degree programs in Environmental Sciences and

+Natural Resource Management, and Physical Sciences have an option to exit at the end of the third year.
+The degree programs are designed to suit the needs of the rapidly changing social economic environment while taking into consideration employment opportunities for graduates who pass out from the university.
 The programs are conducted exclusively in English.
-The Faculty also contributes to the development of the community and the nation through its extension programs.
+The Faculty also contributes to the development of the community and the nation through its extension and outreach programs.